lava-developer/Olejnik-Industries-Macropad/README.md

 ### Features

 The macropad features 9 programmable keys and a programmable 128x32 OLED display.
 It runs on the Seeed Studio XIAO RP2040 microcontroller.

+### Firmware

+The current firmware in the main.py file makes the thing a simple 1-9 numpad but it is easily changeable to serve desired purposes.

 ### Challenges